pintub/dataStructure-algo/DP.md

                         recursion(maxCapacity-weight, arrayIndex)     recursion(maxCapacity, arrayIndex-1)
     </pre>

 ##### :rocket: Rod cutting problem.
 A rod of length W to be cut into multiple pieces.
 Price of 2cm rod differs from 1cm rod price , Price[1, 2, 4] and length[1, 2, 3] is given.
 Means Price if 1cm, 2cm, 3cm is 1rs, 2rs, 4rs resp.
-Return mas profit
+Return max profit
 - :bulb: Sometimes Problem doesn't have length[] as it is just [1..rodLength]
-##### :rocket: Coin change problem, Count Ways where coin can be added up to targetSum.
+##### :rocket: Coin change problem, Count# Ways where coin can be added up to targetSum.
 A given coin(example 1rs) can be used multiple times.
 Sounds similar to countSum, only difference is 01 vs unbounded
-##### :rocket: Coin change problem, Count Ways where coin can be added up to targetSum.
-A given coin(example 1rs) can be used multiple times.
-Sounds similar to countSum, only difference is 01 vs unbounded
 ##### :rocket: Coin change problem, Min# of coins which can be added up to targetSum.
 A given coin(example 1rs) can be used multiple times.
 Sounds similar to countSum, only difference is 01 vs unbounded
 - recursion() return-value or table-cell value is min at that position
 - Initialize table to Integer.MAX
 ##### :rocket: LCS (Longest Common Subsequence) .Find LCS length or print LCS ?
 - `SubSequence vs Substring` SubSequence need not be made of consecutive chars.
 ##### :rocket: LCSS (Longest Common Substring) .Find LCSS length or print LCSS ?
 - :bulb::clown_face: Till now you have seen problems where memo table each cell stores the result of a sub-problem.
 But here in LCSS that principle doesn't work.
-Actual result is outside the memo object and calculated separately, while memo object contents only help to derive actual result
+Actual result is outside the memo object and calculated separately, while memo object contents only help to derive actual result.
+Here comes recursion 3.
 ##### :rocket: Shortest Common Super-sequence.
 Given "geak" & "eke", output is "geake".
 Both "geak" & "eke" should be subsequence of output
 - Print SCS
 - Return Length = (str1Len + str2Len) - (LCS.length)